-Now Summer and Autumn have official announced their finales with one weekend of Indian sunshine, Winter will be taking its icy grip, which can only mean one thing…it’s time to book your winter holiday!
+Now Summer and Autumn have official announced their finales with one weekend of Indian sunshine, Winter will be taking its icy grip, which can only mean one thing…it’s time to book your skiing holiday!

 If, like me, you enjoy one summer holiday and one winter holiday per year, you will be shopping around for the best deal and the best places to go this winter.
 This can at times be a mammoth challenge, but here are a few suggestions for all you snow fanatics on choosing the right destination for you.